radical-ui/objection/README.md

 To get the Material Design Icons to work:

 -   Download [`icons.woff2`](public/icons.woff2)
--   For most projects place the downloaded file is the same directory as your hosting file, which would be:
+-   For most projects place the downloaded file in the same directory as your hosting file, which would be:
     -   `public/` for a Svelte project
     -   `static/` for a Sapper project